Remember the teacher you wish to meet again, at least once.

 It was in his class I first felt that I could write.
 And I started writing, expressing more and more in his tutelage.

-During one of the assignments he gave us, I wrote from my heart for the first time ever.
+During one of the test assignments he gave us, I wrote from my heart for the first time ever.
 For the first time, writing was more than just putting words on paper.
 For the first time, I felt losing touch with reality and diving deep into my subconscious, feeling the pure emotions buried within my soul, and transforming those feelings into the stroke of the pen that brought out inspired writing.

 So elated I was, the first time I was doing something that was my creation, not some rote answers from a book.
 I wrote pouring my heart out onto the blank pages of 25×19 cm notebook.